The Bacteria You've Never Heard Of That Promotes Weight Loss

 2. Eat foods that boost levels of A. muciniphila.

 You'll want to replace those trigger foods with a wide array of gut-supporting foods that optimize A. muciniphila levels.
 Cultured and fermented foods rich in probiotics support healthy gut flora.
 Research has also homed in on specific foods that naturally increase A. muciniphila.
 One study found that polyphenols—specifically those found in grapes—could increase the growth of A. muciniphila to support gut health and prevent inflammation and metabolic syndrome.
-Another found a specific type of polyphenol called ellagitannins in foods like pomegranate could stimulate the growth of this bacterium.
+Another found a specific type of polyphenol called ellagitannins in foods like pomegranate could stimulate the growth of this bacterium4.

 3. Consume more prebiotic-rich foods.

 Prebiotics are nondigestible fibers found in foods such as Jerusalem artichokes and raw scallions.
 These are the foods that your probiotics—the healthy gut bacteria—feed on.
 Prebiotics can help normalize A. muciniphila.
-One study found that using prebiotics like inulin could stimulate the growth and prevent degradation of this bacterium.
+One study found that using prebiotics like inulin could stimulate the growth and prevent degradation5 of this bacterium.

 4. Supplement smartly.